the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 > The titles in section 2 aren’t consistent in how they are capitalised

-Thanks for spotting this, now hte titles are properly capitalised.
+Thanks for spotting this, now the titles are properly capitalised.

+> Page 5
+> In addition, a multitude of RSE communities self-organised at the national and regional level to support more viable RSE career
+> paths in academia. – remove “to”

+Used commas and stronger wording to make our intent clearer.

 \newpage